MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Labs/03-image-analysis.md

 Next, connect the Azure AI service resource you provisioned above to Vision Studio so it can be used for trying out image analysis.

-1. In a web browser, navigate to [Vision Studio](https://portal.vision.cognitive.azure.com?azure-portal=true).
+1. In another browser tab, navigate to [Vision Studio](https://portal.vision.cognitive.azure.com?azure-portal=true).

 2. Sign in with your account and making sure you are using the same directory as the one where you have created your Azure AI services resource.